2022 Indonesia President's Cup: Knockout stage

 In the quarter-finals, extra time would not be played, and a match would go straight to a penalty shoot-out to determine the winner.
-In the semi-finals and finals, the away goals rule would not be applied, and a match would go to extra time and, if necessary, a penalty shoot-out.
+In the semi-finals and finals, the away goals rule would not be applied, and a match would go to extra time and a penalty shoot-out if necessary.

 All times were local, WIB (UTC+7).